farbodsz/pandoc-confluence/README.md

   - [ ] To an anchor (same page)
   - [ ] With embedded image as body
   - [ ] Error on any markup not permitted in Confluence link bodies

+## Dependencies

+- For running the tests:
+  - `npm i -g html-minifier`

 ## Resources